 - Texas State Capitol: Participants will visit the chambers of the Texas State Legislature and gain political & historical knowledge of the Lone State State.

 - LBJ Presidential Library: The group will explore the life and accomplishments of America's 36th President of the United States, born and raised just outside of Austin.

 - Community Service activities: Participants will take part in the American volunteering experience and understand how organizations help underserved communities.

 - Homestay Weekend: Every participant will spend a weekend with a local Austin family living like a Texan and introducing their local host to their own culture and customs.

 - Georgetown Challenge Course: Working as a team, the group will engage in an experiential setting where learning and leadership meet challenge and fun through a series of team-building exercises.

 - Fill out and return the Participant Pre-Arrival Survey by the deadline.

 - Learn more about Austin and U.S. culture.

-- Practice your English (speaking and reading/writing)!
+- Practice their English (especially speaking and reading/writing)!